cuca24/iOS-resizer/README.md

 To install imagemagic please run ```brew install imagemagick ``` <br>
 Make sure to put imagemagick is in your path

-Put this script inside your project folder
+You can put this script in path also or you can copy the script and run it from there.

 <h3>Usage</h3>